TimLuq/stream-deck-ts/README.md

 The `up` event is triggered when a button on the Stream Deck has been released which previously had been pressed down.

+#### Event: 'error'

+- `error` &lt;Error&gt; The index of the key that got released.

+Fired whenever an error is detected by the `node-hid` library.
+**Always** add a listener for this event!
+If you don't, errors will be silently dropped.

 #### streamDeck.buttonColumns

 - &lt;number&gt;